 While this ethical perspective demands that leaders consider multiple viewpoints when making decisions and values democracy, equity, and social responsibility as part of the decision-making process, it ultimately assumes that the educational leader will have the final authority.
-Perry (2018) found that the application of rules, principles, and theories is deeply influenced by educational leaders' stories and personal experiences, as well as the traditions and virtues inherent within the institutional culture and local words. community. other this ethical In perspective does not follow a consensus-based model nor distributed form of leadership, and therefore, positional authority is prioritized.
+Perry (2018) found that the application of rules, principles, and theories is deeply influenced by educational leaders' stories and personal experiences, as well as the traditions and virtues inherent within the institutional culture and local community.
+In other words, this ethical perspective does not follow a consensus-based model nor distributed form of leadership, and therefore, positional authority is prioritized.